-Unit-I: Vocabulary Building
+Module 1: Vocabulary Building

-- 1.1 The concept of Word Formation - 1.2 Root words from foreign languages and their use in English - 1.3 Acquaintance with prefixes and suffixes from foreign languages in English to form derivatives. - 1.4 Synonyms, antonyms, and standard abbreviations.
+- 1.1 The concept of Word Formation - 1.2 Root words from foreign languages and their use in English - 1.3 Acquaintance with prefixes and suffixes from foreign languages in English to form derivatives, Count and uncounted nouns. - 1.4 Synonyms, antonyms, and standard abbreviations. - 1.5 Language development Wh questions asking and answering yes or no questions.

-Unit-II: Basic Writing Skills
+Module 2:.
+Basic Writing Skills

-- 2.1 Sentence Structures

-- 2.2 Use of phrases and clauses in sentences

-- 2.3 Importance of proper punctuation

-- 2.4 Creating coherence

-- 2.5 Organizing principles of paragraphs in documents
+- 2.1 Sentence Structures - 2.2 Use of phrases and clauses in sentences - 2.3 Importance of proper punctuation - 2.4 Creating coherence and Techniques for writing precisely - 2.5 Organizing principles of paragraphs in writing

-- 2.6 Techniques for writing precisely